Professor Debra Kiegaldie has been awarded a 12-month Study Melbourne Research Partnerships program grant for her project titled…

 Learn more about the other researchers who have also been awarded a Study Melbourne Research Partnerships program grant in 2021.

 While collaborative online international learning (COIL) offers meaningful, rewarding opportunities to engage across borders, regardless of personal constraints or economic challenges, few examples exist in nursing education.
-Using virtual reality and cloud-based communication platforms, Holmesglen Institute in Victoria and Grande Prairie Regional College in Alberta, Canada will develop a new, experiential-based online learning program for nurses.
+Using virtual reality and cloud-based communication platforms, Holmesglen Institute in Victoria and Northwestern Polytechnic in Alberta, Canada will develop a new, experiential-based online learning program for nurses.

 The aim will be to create multiple online environments that facilitate collaborative research projects, provide access to joint resources, enable nursing students to work together regardless of their global location, and build workforce capacity and capabilities.
 Additionally, it will cultivate an international community of practice.